Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Numerical Methods

 \subsection{Dust Radiative Transfer}

 \looseness=-1 We post-process the simulated galaxies with 3D dust radiative transfer (RT) to generate UV-FIR SEDs for each massive galaxy.
-We use the radiative transfer code {\sc powderday} \citep{powderday} to construct the synthetic SEDs, following the schematic in Figure \ref{fig:pd_diagram}.
-For each galaxy, an octree is constructed and gas particles (containing the {\sc simba} dust mass information) are smoothed onto th grid which is refined to a maximum of 16 particles in each cell, with a minimum cell size ranging between $0.05 - 0.2$~kpc.
-With {\sc fsps} \citep{fsps_1, fsps_2}, we generate the intrinsic SEDs for the star particles within each cell using the stellar ages and metallicities as returned from the cosmological simulations.
+Following the schematic in Figure \ref{fig:pd_diagram}, we use the radiative transfer code {\sc powderday} \citep{powderday}, which is built on {\sc YT} \citep{turk_2011_yt}, {\sc hyperion} \citep{robitaille_2011_hyperion}, and {\sc FSPS} \citep{fsps_1, fsps_2}, to construct the synthetic SEDs.
+For each galaxy, an octree is constructed and gas particles (containing the {\sc simba} dust mass information) are smoothed onto the grid which is refined to a maximum of 16 particles in each cell, with a minimum cell size ranging between $0.05 - 0.2$~kpc.
+With {\sc fsps}, we generate the intrinsic SEDs for the star particles within each cell using the stellar ages and metallicities as returned from the cosmological simulations.
 For these, we assume a \cite{kroupa_initial_2002} stellar IMF and the {\sc mist} stellar isochrones \citep{mist_1, mist_2}.
 These {\sc fsps} stellar SEDs are then propagated through the dusty ISM.

 Polycyclic aromatic hydrocarbon (PAH) emission is included following the \citet{robitaille_pahs} model in which PAHs are assumed to occupy a constant fraction of the dust mass (here, modeled as grains with size $a<20$ \AA) and occupying $5.86\%$ of the dust mass.
 The diffuse dust distribution is derived from the on-the-fly self-consistent model of \cite{li_2019_dust}.
 As {\sc simba} contains a `passive' dust model, with a single grain size ($0.1\mu$m), we assume the extinction and emission models of \cite{draine_infrared_2007}.
 This model includes the \cite{weingartner_draine_2001} grain size distribution and the \cite{draine_03_araa} renormalization relative to hydrogen.
 Specifically, we assume the temperature and frequency dependent opacities and emissivities of the $R_{\rm V} \equiv A_{\rm V}/E(B-V) = 3.1$ curve from \cite{weingartner_draine_2001}, though the emissivities are parameterized in terms of the mean intensity absorbed by grains, rather than the average interstellar radiation field as in the original Draine \& Li model.